Aquanty/rtd-hgs/docs/source/index.rst

 AlgoMesh 2-D meshes, and is used to choose faces that are oriented perpendicular to the mesh.

-If a node is chosen in the 2-D mesh, then the nodes in the 3-D mesh that have the same :math:`xy`-coordinates (i.e., that fall in the same column of nodes as the 2-D node) and between the top and bottom sheets (inclusive) will be chosen.
+| If a node is chosen in the 2-D mesh, then the nodes in the 3-D mesh
+  that have the same :math:`xy`-coordinates (i.e., that fall in the same column of nodes as the 2-D node) and between the top and bottom sheets (inclusive) will be chosen.
 A face is then chosen if all of its four nodes are chosen.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

+**

 #. **isheet1, isheet2** Bottom and top sheet numbers (inclusive),
    respectively.